 2. Hand, foot, and mouth disease (HFMD)

-Fever in HFMD: This disease may begin with fever, sore throat, and lack of appetite in toddlers.
-Painful mouth sores (herpangina) are seen one or two days after the fever.
+Fever in HFMD: This disease may begin with mild fever, sore throat, and lack of appetite in toddlers.
+Painful mouth sores are seen one or two days after the fever.
 These sores may begin as small red spots and become blisters.
 Fever may subside within three days in most toddlers.
 Eating or drinking issues due to painful swallowing and drooling are also seen in HFMD.

 Rash in HFMD: Toddlers may develop red spots on the palms and soles.
 The rashes may spread to the buttocks, limbs, and genital area in severe cases.
+The rashes initially look like raised red spots, but later become blister like in appearance.

 Treatment for HFMD: There is no specific cure for HFMD, and it may resolve within seven days after running its natural course.
 Children may require fever medications and hydration to prevent dehydration.
 Severe infection may affect fingernails or toenails, causing them to fall off.
-You may consult a pediatrician in such cases.
+You may consult a pediatrician in such cases (3).

 3. Fifth disease

 Fifth disease, also known as erythema infectiosum or slapped cheek disease, is a mild rash-causing viral illness due to parvovirus B19.
-Bright red rash on the cheeks gives the name “slapped cheek disease,” and the other name, the fifth disease, comes from an order of old classifications of viral skin rash diseases in children.
+Bright red rash on the cheeks gives the name “slapped cheek disease,” and the other name, the fifth disease, comes from an order of old classifications of viral skin rash diseases in children (4).

 Fever in the fifth disease: Cold-like symptoms such as runny nose followed by mild fever is characteristic of this condition.
 Fever may last seven to ten days, and children are contagious during this time.

 Many other diseases, such as measles and scarlet fever, can cause skin rashes and fever in toddlers.
 However, these conditions may usually cause fever during the onset of skin rash.
 Although it is possible to have skin rash after seven days of illness in scarlet fever, this condition is rare in toddlers due to maternal antibodies.
+Also, in dengue, sometimes after the fever subsides, red, flat, non blanching rashes may appear which are bleeding spots.
+These children should immediately be taken to their doctor.

 Home Management Of Skin Rashes After Fever